Five things you should know about Gripen C/D

 1. A Gripen fleet means high availability

 For a fighter aircraft operator, it is of utmost importance to have aircraft that are in the air, and not in the hangar.
 As compared to several contemporary fighters, Gripen C/D offers higher availability.
 It just takes ten minutes to refuel, re-arm and turnaround the aircraft for an air-to-air mission.
 Gripen C/D can also be operated out of remote areas, courtesy of its short take-off and landing (STOL) capabilities.
-The fighter can take off from roads that are just 16m wide and 500m long, and land on a 600m long road.
+The fighter can take off and land from roads that are just 16m wide and 800m long.
 The end result: high sortie rates and wide area coverage.

 2. The Gripen pilot has superior situational awareness